 - Public benefits such as unemployment compensation, Social Security, public assistance and veteran’s benefits

-- Alimony and child support

--the amount reasonably necessary for your support
+- Alimony and child support-the amount reasonably necessary for your support

 - Some, or all, of your insurance benefits

-- $1,250 of any property and up to $11,850 of an unused portion of the homestead exemption to exempt any property you choose.
+- Any Property – You can use $1,475 and up to $13,950 of any unused portion of the homestead exemption to exempt any property you choose.

-Get Prompt And Straightforward Advice.
-Talk To Us Today.
+Get Prompt and Straightforward Advice.
+Talk to Us Today.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.